michaelchinaka/michaelchinaka/README.md

 ### 🚀 About Me

-	•	📱 Built a mobile app in Java from scratch
+- 📱 Built a mobile app in Java from scratch
-	•	⚽️ Wrote a tutorial on building your own sports analytics predictive model with PyTorch
+- ⚽️ Wrote a tutorial on building your own sports analytics predictive model with PyTorch
-	•	🛠️ I like building things that blend AI, data, and clean design
+- 🛠️ I like building things that blend AI, data, and clean design
-	•	🌍 Take a stroll through the repos — you’ll see what I mean
+- 🌍 Take a stroll through the repos and see what I do

 ---